 - Limit the number of fields.
 If you’re not going to use specific information, there’s no need to ask for it.
 Ask only the essential questions you need to process the attendee’s registration.
 This may include basic contact information, payment information, and anything else you can use while still maintaining the cleanest and simplest form possible.
 The fewer fields you have on your registration form, the more likely registrants will complete the process.

 - Brand the form to your organization.
-Consistent branding is key to establishing trust in your supporters.
-Whether your registration form features your nonprofit’s logo, color scheme, or font, keeping everything cohesive in design will reassure supporters that they’re interacting with your organization and giving their information to the right place.
+Consistently using your brand elements is key to establishing trust in your supporters.
+According to Kwala, these elements include your name, color palette, typography, logo, and tagline.
+Using uniform brand elements on your registration form can help keep the design cohesive with the rest of your website.
+As a result, you’ll reassure supporters that they’re interacting with your organization and giving their information to the right place.

 - Accept payments online.
 Does your event charge a registration fee?
 Are there other expenses that need to be covered?
-Accepting payments online ensures you receive the money faster and in a secure manner while avoiding potential accounting errors.
+Accepting payments through a robust online payment system ensures you receive the money faster and in a secure manner while collecting important data and avoiding potential accounting errors.
 And even more than that, accepting payments during the registration process is convenient for your attendees, too.

 We’ve discussed how your online registration form should be easy to navigate.
 But there is another element of web design that can also impact the number of registrations you receive: visuals.

 - If you’re able to, consider using illustrated graphics that promote your event.
+Illustrations, drawings from pictures, or animated images may grab attention and ensure a more interesting experience.
 These are beautiful to look at and can still include essential information about your event, as well.

 - Incorporate videos into your website.
 These can be highlights from past events, promotional videos, and other types of content that will stir up excitement for the event.
-If you’re planning to livestream your event (which is important to do this year!), you’ll already have a better handle on how to produce those videos.
+Speakers can also be a great source of video marketing opportunities for events.
+If you’re planning to livestream your event, you’ll already have a better handle on how to produce those videos.

 We briefly touched on mobile responsiveness earlier, and for good reason!
-Not only does a responsive website give your visitors a better experience, but it also helps with SEO.
-Ensuring your website can be viewed consistently on any type of device will help with your site’s ranking, as well as with visitor engagement.
+Not only does a responsive website give your visitors a better experience, but it also helps with search engine optimization (SEO).
+Ensuring your website can be viewed consistently on any type of device will help with your site’s ranking, as well as visitor engagement.

 - Each page of your website